brendan-mcmahon/medicine/README.md

 The DynamoDB table "Medicine" has the following schema:
 - `chatId` (String) - Primary key, the Telegram chat ID
 - `username` (String) - The user's name for notifications
-- `lastMedicationTime` (String) - ISO timestamp of last medication taken
+- `lastMedicatedTime` (String) - ISO timestamp of last medication taken

 ## Environment Variables